xolox/vim-lua-ftplugin/README.md

 When you type a dot after a word the Lua file type plug-in will automatically start completion.
 To disable this behavior you can set this option to false (0).

+### The `lua_complete_omni` option

+This option is disabled by default for two reasons:

+ * The omni completion support works by enumerating and loading all installed modules. **If module loading has side effects this can have unintended consequences!**
+ * Because all modules installed on the system are loaded, collecting the completion candidates can be slow.
+After the first run the completion candidates are cached so this will only bother you once (until you restart Vim).

+If you want to use the omni completion despite the warnings above, execute the following command:

+    :let g:lua_complete_omni = 1

+Now when you type Control-X Control-O Vim will hang for a moment, after which you should be presented with an enormous list of completion candidates :-)

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/lua-ftplugin> and <http://github.com/xolox/vim-lua-ftplugin>.
 If you like this plug-in please vote for it on [Vim Online][script].